 Study 2.
-A refined FEWprint framework can be used to provide individuals with feedback on their consumption.
+Individuals can be provided with feedback on their consumption.
 Given increases in sensing technology, digitization, and investment in updating utility infrastructure to smart grids, feedback will likely continue to proliferate in society, highlighting a need to understand the psychological processes by which feedback translates to action.
 Existing research on anticipated emotions focuses on eliciting emotional states through articles, stories, and hypothetical scenarios, falls short of investigating experienced emotions arising from personal actions.
 This study seeks to (1) advance current understanding of how experienced emotions due to personal action influence pro-environmental behavior; and (2) using attribution theory as a framework, shed more light on how pride and guilt influence pro-environmental behavior.

 Methods: In Study 1, food, utility, and transportation data were collected from Columbus-area households to use in the creation of an integrative FEWprint framework.
 In Study 2, an online experiment was conducted to investigate how people respond to feedback on their carbon footprints.